andrewalumkal/SQLRoboFailover/README.md

 ```

 #### Failover all Primary AGs to an available sync commit replica
-Comprehensive health checks will be completed for each AG prior to failover.
+Comprehensive health checks will be completed for each AG pre and post failover with a built in health polling mechanism.

 ```powershell
 Invoke-FailoverAllPrimaryAGsOnServer -ServerInstance <ServerName> -RunPostFailoverChecks -ScriptOnly:$false -Confirm